-Lisa O. Monaco served as Assistant to the President for Homeland Security and Counterterrorism between 2013 and 2017.
+Lisa O. Monaco took office as the Deputy Attorney General of the United States on April 22, 2021.
+She served as Assistant to the President for Homeland Security and Counterterrorism between 2013 and 2017.
 She also chaired the Cabinet-level Homeland Security Principals’ Committee which advised President Obama on homeland security policy issues and crises.
-She is currently Co-Chair of the Aspen Cyber Strategy Group and a non-resident senior fellow with the Belfer Center’s Homeland Security Project.
-She.
+She was co-chair of the Aspen Cyber Strategy Group and a non-resident senior fellow with the Harvard University Belfer Center’s Homeland Security Project.
 Prior to her service in the White House, Monaco spent 15 years at the Department of Justice, where she served both as a career federal prosecutor and in senior management positions at the Department and the FBI.
-She was Counsel to and then Chief of Staff at the FBI.
+She was Counsel to, and then Chief of Staff at, the FBI.
 In 2011, Monaco was nominated by President Obama and confirmed by the United States Senate to serve as Assistant Attorney General for National Security.
 A graduate of Harvard University and the University of Chicago Law School, Monaco began her legal career as a law clerk to the Honorable Jane R. Roth on the United States Court of Appeals for the Third Circuit.
 She is a recipient of the Attorney General’s Award for Exceptional Service, the Justice Department’s highest award, for her work on the Enron Task Force, as well as the Edmund J. Randolph Award, which is awarded by the Attorney General in recognition of outstanding contributions to the accomplishment of the mission of the Department of Justice.